noraracht/kf2d/README.md

  python main.py divide_tree -size $SUBTREE_SIZE -tree $INPUT_PHYLOGENY
 ```
 ###### Input:
-$INPUT_PHYLOGENY is an input phylogenetic tree in .newick/.nwk format that should be split into multiple smaller subtrees. -size parameteter is the user spacified subtree size.
+**$INPUT_PHYLOGENY** is an input phylogenetic tree in .newick/.nwk format that should be split into multiple smaller subtrees. **-size** parameteter is the user spacified subtree size.
 We set -size default to 850 but in practice we recommend user to define it.
 This command requires [TreeCluster](https://github.com/niemasd/TreeCluster) to be installed as a dependancy.
 ###### Output:
-Output is a text file (extension `.subtrees` that lists every leaf of a phylogeny and its corresponding subtree number.
+Output is a text file (extension `.subtrees`) that lists every leaf of a phylogeny and its corresponding subtree number.

 Ground truth distance matrix computation
 ------------
 To compute distance matrix for backbone phylogeny:
 ```
-python main.py get_distances -tree $INPUT_PHYLOGENY  -subtrees $FILE.subtrees -mode [hybrid, subtrees_only]
+python main.py get_distances -tree $INPUT_PHYLOGENY  -subtrees $FILE.subtrees -mode [full_only, hybrid, subtrees_only]
 ```
 ###### Input:
-$INPUT_PHYLOGENY is an input phylogenetic tree in .newick/.nwk format. $FILE.subtrees is the file where each input genome has an assigned subtree number.
+$INPUT_PHYLOGENY is an input phylogenetic tree in .newick/.nwk format. $FILE.subtrees is the file where each input genome has an assigned subtree number. **-mode** parameter can take values full_only, hybrid (default), subtrees_only and specifies whether distance matrices should be computed only for a full backbone tree, subtrees or both.
+This command requires [TreeCluster](https://github.com/niemasd/TreeCluster) to be installed as a dependancy.
 ###### Output:
 Output is will be saved in a directory where phylogeny is located.